MSIX Introduction: A comprehensive 24-chapter guide

 Microsoft recommends for the app configuration to take place when the users first launch it, as we will discuss in our next chapter: First Launch Configurations.

-For all the apps installed through an AppX or MSIX package, the user configurations take place the first time the app is launched by the user.
+The user configurations for all apps installed using an MSIX package take place the first time the app is launched by the user.

 • Because of that, you can't customize the installation UI to gather user input or execute a code to prepare the app before the first launch.